 This iconic landmark is a must-see whether you love architecture, film, or the best views of the city.
 The Empire State Building is a National Historic Landmark, on the State and National Register of Historic Places and a symbol of New York City.
 The new LED lighting system on the tower is capable of 16,000,000 colors which change often to match seasonal events and holidays and also special occasions.
-One of our favorites is our alma mater’s, New York University, graduation day when the tower is all lit up in violet (purple), the school color.
+One of our favorites is our alma mater’s graduation day, New York University, when the tower is all lit up in violet (purple), the school color.
 This Art Deco masterpiece can be seen as part of the city’s skyline from all over the city, across the water into neighboring areas and from the connecting bridges.

 A terrific time to visit is during the Christmas holiday season when the city is in full dress.
 It gets cold up on the observation deck in the winter, but the crisp clear air is great for the view.

 The Empire State Building is open 365 days a year from 8am to 2am making it easy to plan a trip.
 Tickets start at $38 for an adult Standard Pass and go up from there based on how memorable you want to make your visit.
 They do offer slightly lower prices for seniors and children.
 Children under 6 are free.
 Our family did the Standard Pass and we all felt like we had a really good time.
 There’s a lot to see just going up to the Main Deck (Open Air Observatory)- views from all four directions, exhibits, gift shop, and tons of terrific photo opportunities.
 I would suggest holding off on more expensive packages unless you want an additional experience because you’ve visited before or you are planning something really special (ie; proposal).

 There is a lot of security to go through, so the earlier the better to beat the long lines.
 It is similar to airport security rules so check your items before going so they are not confiscated.
 We had a tiny pocket knife on a key chain that we didn’t even think about and it was confiscated, so they are strict.